Consulting Terminology: 120+ Buzzwords to Know

 Example: Can you provide a crisp summary of the project's objectives for the stakeholders?

-Deck: A presentation or slide show typically used to communicate key information or findings.
+Deck: A presentation or slide show, typically created in PowerPoint, used to communicate key information, findings, or recommendations.

 Example: I'll put together a deck summarizing our market research findings for the client presentation.

-Deep dive: A thorough and comprehensive examination or analysis of a topic.
+Deep dive: A thorough and detailed examination or analysis of a specific topic, going beyond the surface level.

 Example: Let's schedule a deep dive session to explore the root causes of the issue.

-Deliverable: A tangible or intangible item produced as a result of work or effort.
+Deliverable: A tangible or intangible output produced as a result of a project or work effort, such as a report, presentation, or model.

 Example: Our team's primary deliverable for this quarter is the completion of the project proposal.

-Double Click: To dive deeper into a topic or issue.
+Double click: To dive deeper into a specific topic, issue, or data point for more detail.

 Example: During the meeting, let's double click on the challenges identified in the market analysis.

-Drill-down: To examine or analyze something in greater detail.
+Drill down: To examine or analyze something in greater detail by moving from high-level data to more specific components.

 Example: Let's drill down into the data to identify trends and patterns.

-Due diligence: A comprehensive investigation or audit conducted before entering into a business agreement or transaction.
+Due diligence: A thorough investigation or audit conducted before entering into a business agreement, acquisition, or investment.

 Example: We need to perform due diligence on the potential acquisition target before proceeding with the deal.